Dog spinning: Animal welfare concerns

 The Swedish newspaper Aftonbladet reported protests at the Bulgarian Embassy in Stockholm about the cruelty of this tradition.
 These occurred as Bulgaria prepared to join the European Union in 2005.

-A reference in English is in a press release issued by the UK Green Party, issued on July 29, 2005.
+A reference in English is in a press release issued by the Green Party of England and Wales, issued on July 29, 2005.
 It includes a statement from Green Party MEP Caroline Lucas, vice-president of the RSPCA and the European Parliament's cross-party Animal Welfare Intergroup.
 Dr Lucas criticised it as being cruel to dogs, saying "Dog-spinning is a barbaric practice and must not be allowed to continue into the 21st century."

 The Sofia Echo reported the practice in March 2011.

 The practice of the ritual was banned by the mayor of Tsarevo in 2006 after complaints by Bulgarian animal welfare organizations.
 There have been reports of the practice continuing sporadically, and animal welfare organisations have tried to ensure this does not happen.